Ravenbrook/mps/procedure/review.rst

 #. _`.phase.exit`: `.role.leader`_ executes `.exit`_.
 If the revised
    change does not meet the exit criteria then it fails review.
-   Otherwise it passes and can go on to be used, e.g. by being merged into the master codeline (`proc.merge.pull-request`_).
+   Otherwise it passes and may go on to be used, e.g. by being merged into the master codeline (`proc.merge.pull-request`_).

 Even the express review procedure (`.express`_) has these phases.